metamn/react/content/blog/on-design-sytems/index.md

 ## 4. Implementing a design system in React and Typescript

 A work in progress.
-A complete example for developers to apply the findings from the previous articles.
+A complete example for developers where the findings above merge into a real-life project.

 ---